creme332/liGebra/README.md

   + Iterative methods
     - Gauss-Jacobi method.
     - Gauss-Seidel method.
+* Pre-conditioning for iterative methods by making matrix strictly diagonally dominant.
 * Chaining of operations is possible.
-* Tested with `doctest` library.
+* Unit-testing with `doctest` library.
-* Github workflow to automatically update shared library.
+* Automatic update to shared library using Github Actions.
 # Installation

 To use this library locally, you will need a compiler that supports $C\texttt{++17}$ installed on your machine.
 (MSVC or g++ compiler should work fine)